LUHighPerformanceComputingClub/HPC_Programs/ansys_cli/fluent2024R1.md

 ## Fluent with SLURM built in
+Fluent should typically be run with SLURM, and in most cases jobs can only be run across nodes with SLURM.
+SLURM allows users to queue compute jobs in an orderly fashion, utilizing resources effectivley and preventing one user from hogging all the compute resources of a system.
+Fluent has SLURM functionality built-in, one just needs to know how to call it.

+In many systems, aliases are set up in order to run fluent with SLURM to make it easier on the users.
+Here is how it works on our systems:

+`fluentSlurm 3d -g -t10 --jobtime=20`
+- `fluentSlurm` is a bash script that does the options for you.
+The bash script is included at the bottom of this document.
+- `--jobtime`: Specifies the time that the job needs to run for

+<br><br>
+In other systems, alias are NOT set up, and the user may need to run these options manually.
+Here is a base example of fluent with SLURM:

+`fluent 3d -g -t4 -scheduler=slurm -scheduler_opt="--time=20" -scheduler_opt="--ntasks=4"`
+- `fluent`: the application that is being called
+- `<type>`: The type of fluent that is being run.
+Options are `2d`,`3d`, `2dpp` (2d double precision), and `3dpp` (3d double precision)
+- `-g`: Run the fluent cli without a GUI (will not run unless this option is specified)
+- `-tNUM`: Run the fluent with a specific number of cores.
+So for example, if you want to run fluent with 10 cores, it would be `-t10`, or 15 cores would be `-t20`
+- `-scheduler_opt`: Run a slurm sbatch option.
+For example, `--time` specifies the time in minutes for the job, `--numtasks` specify the number of cores for the SLURM job, and should match the number after t.

 ## Fluent on a SLURM job
-Fluent can, and should, be run with a SLURM job for simulations on an HPC.
+Fluent also can, and should, be run with a SLURM job for simulations on an HPC.
 To run it =with SLURm, there are a few extra requirements that are needed.
 - SLURM job script
 - Journal file for headless start